sandip-bastapure/ScheduledExecutorThreadPoolDemo/README.md

 # ScheduledExecutorThreadPoolDemo
-This is demo for running  job bases schedules
+This is demo for running  jobs/woker (threads) as per schedules